rubyworks/rc/README.md

 Beyond mere namespacing, some tools might utilize profiles for a more specific purpose fitting the tool.
 Consult the tool's documentation for details.

-## Qualifications

-RC can be used with any Ruby-based commandline tool or library where there exists some means of configuring it via a toplevel/global interface, or the tool has been designed to directly support RC, of course.

 ## Customization